prifina/prifina-app-starter/README.md

 - Support Contact

 ## Package Your Application
-To get your application published in our App Market, you will need to supply the Prifina team a .Zip build deployment package with the relevant <a href="https://web.dev/add-manifest/">manifest</a> file, to be reviewed by the Prifina App market team.
+To get your application published in our App Market, you will need to supply the Prifina team a .Zip build deployment package with the relevant [manifest](https://web.dev/add-manifest/) file, to be reviewed by the Prifina App market team.

 ## Get In Touch